Want to own a modular home? Find out the top things you should keep in mind when buying one!

-Buying a house costs an insane amount of money.
-It’s amazing how many people manage to do it.
+Buying a house costs a significant amount of money.

-Considering that 26% of adults have no savings at all, and the average bank balance is $4,436, it’s pretty impressive how many people find a way into home ownership.
-But on the flip side, many are left out in the cold as a result of the financial barrier to entry.
+Considering that 29% of households have less than $1,000 in savings, and the average savings account balance is $17,750, it’s impressive how many people find a way into home ownership.
+But on the flip side, many are left out in the cold as a result of a financial barrier to entry.

-By purchasing a modular/prefab home instead of a site-built home, you’ll get a new home sooner and much cheaper than you would otherwise.
-However, there are a few pros and cons you should consider before you decide whether modular is the way for you to go:
+By purchasing a modular home instead of building one on-site, buyers can often get a new home sooner and cheaper.
+However, there are a few pros and cons you should consider before you decide whether modular is the way for you.

-- You can’t customize as much: If you’re big into custom homes, modular probably isn’t for you.
-While you have some customization options with modular buildings, most designs have limits on how much you can alter their shape or look.
+- You can’t customize as much: While you have some customization options with modular buildings, most designs come with limits on alteration.

-- Zoning is an obstacle: Zoning gets a little weird when it comes to modular structures.
-Modular buildings are relatively new to the construction industry, and local zoning boards are still catching up.
-You may run into some outdated zoning rules that may be a drain on the project or even block you from building altogether.
+- Zoning is an obstacle: Modular buildings are relatively new to the construction industry, and local zoning boards are still catching up.
+You may run into some outdated zoning rules that could derail the project or even prevent you from building altogether.

 Whenever you’re talking about houses and real estate, this is your number one concern.

 Where you build matters as much as what you build.
-A modular/prefab home in the Bay Area suburb of Saratoga, California—the most expensive real estate market in the country where the median home price is a staggering $2.5 million—will cost substantially more than a home in Detroit, the cheapest market, where the median home value is just $43,600.
+A modular home in New York—where the median home value is a staggering $669,500—will cost substantially more than a home in West Virginia where the median home value is just $99,000.

-Once you’ve settled on a price per square foot, you need to determine just how much house you can afford.
-Here, it becomes simple arithmetic: you multiply the price per square foot by the square footage you’re planning on.
+Once you’ve settled on a price per square foot, it’s relatively easy to determine just how much you need to buy a house, based on its size.
+Here, it becomes simple arithmetic: You multiply the price per square foot by the square footage you’re planning on.

-Modular/prefab construction is a pretty new concept, and there’s sure to be some pitfalls for newcomers.
-Let us know of any obstacles you’ve come across in the comments below.
+Modular construction is a different concept, and there’s sure to be some pitfalls for newcomers.
+Let us know about any obstacles you’ve come across in the comments below.

-If you’re trying to learn as much about modular construction as possible, try reading some of these other articles on what impact they’re having on the construction industry:
+If you’re trying to learn as much about modular construction as possible, try reading some of these other articles on the impact it’s having on the construction industry:

 - How Modular Property Gives Your Business a Competitive Edge